 2.Each Company Group Member:

-1.instructs Vendor and each Vendor Affiliate (and authorises Vendor and each Vendor Affiliate to instruct each Subprocessor) to:
+1.instructs Vendor and each Vendor Affiliate (and authorizes Vendor and each Vendor Affiliate to instruct each Sub-processor) to:

 1.Process Company Personal Data; and

 2.in particular, transfer Company Personal Data to any country or territory, as reasonably necessary for the provision of the Services and consistent with the Agreement; and

 2.warrants and represents that it is and will at all relevant times remain duly and effectively authorized to give the instruction set out in section 2.2.1 on behalf of each relevant Company Affiliate.

 3. Annex 1 to this Addendum sets out certain information regarding the Contracted Processors’ Processing of the Company Personal Data as required by article 28(3) of the GDPR (and, possibly, equivalent requirements of other Data Protection Laws).
 Company may make reasonable amendments to Annex 1 by written notice to the Vendor from time to time as Company reasonably considers necessary to meet those requirements.
 Nothing in Annex 1 (including as amended pursuant to this section) confers any right or imposes any obligation on any party to this Addendum.

 Vendor and each Vendor Affiliate shall take reasonable steps to ensure the reliability of any employee, agent or contractor of any Contracted Processor who may have access to the Company Personal Data, ensuring in each case that access is strictly limited to those individuals who need to know / access the relevant Company Personal Data, as strictly necessary for the purposes of the Agreement, and to comply with Applicable Laws in the context of that individual’s duties to the Contracted Processor, ensuring that all such individuals are subject to confidentiality undertakings or professional or statutory obligations of confidentiality.